 Our business is affected by the availability and price of the raw materials and component parts that we use to manufacture our products.
 Our ability to manage inventory and meet delivery requirements may be constrained by our suppliers' ability to adjust delivery of long-lead time products during times of volatile demand.
-The supply chains for our business could also be disrupted by external events such as natural disasters, extreme weather events, labor disputes, governmental actions and legislative or regulatory changes.
+The supply chains for our business could also be disrupted by external events such as natural disasters, extreme weather events, pandemic or similar health emergencies, labor disputes, governmental actions and legislative or regulatory changes.
 As a result, our suppliers may fail to perform according to specifications when required, and we may be unable to identify alternate suppliers or to otherwise mitigate the consequences of their non-performance.
 Transitions to new suppliers may result in significant costs and delays, including those related to the required recertification of parts obtained from new suppliers with our customers and/or regulatory agencies.
-Our inability to fill our supply needs could jeopardize our ability to fulfill obligations under customer contracts, which could result in reduced revenues and profits, contract penalties or terminations, and damage to customer relationships.
-Further, increased costs of such raw materials or components could reduce our profits if we are unable to pass such price increases onto our customers.
+Our inability to fill our supply needs could jeopardize our ability to fulfill obligations under customer contracts, which could result in reduced revenue and profits, contract penalties or terminations, and damage to customer relationships.
+Further, increased costs of such raw materials or components, including due to tariffs, trade disputes or embargoes, inflation, and rising energy and transportation costs, could reduce our profits if we are unable to pass such price increases onto our customers.